A Boogie wit da Hoodie: 2019–2020: Artist 2.0

 Dubose featured on over 20 songs in 2019, alongside artists such as Ed Sheeran, Rick Ross, Khalid, Ally Brooke, Liam Payne, Lil Durk and Summer Walker.
 He also toured and performed at concerts throughout 2019 in the US and UK.

 On September 13, 2019, Dubose released the first single from his album Artist 2.0 — "Mood Swings", which debuted at 76 on the Billboard Hot 100.
 On November 15, 2019, Dubose released the second single from Artist 2.0 — "Reply", which features rapper Lil Uzi Vert.
 It debuted at number 49 on the Billboard Hot 100.
 (Uzi is also featured on the track "Luv is Art" from the album.)
 On January 31, 2020, Dubose released the third single from Artist 2.0 called "King of My City".
 It debuted and peaked at 69 on the Billboard Hot 100.

 Artist 2.0 was officially released on February 14, 2020, Valentine's Day.
 It was his third studio album.
 Dubose chose to release Artist 2.0 on Valentine's Day due to the first Artist album being released on Valentine's Day in 2016, and also due to the fact it was his daughter's third birthday.

-The album debuted at number two on the Billboard 200 chart, earning 111,000 album-equivalent units (including 3,000 copies in pure album sales) in its first week.
+The album received unfavorable reviews but was a commercial success, debuting at number two on the Billboard 200 chart, earning 111,000 album-equivalent units (including 3,000 copies in pure album sales) in its first week.
 Artist 2.0 features contributions by Roddy Ricch, Gunna, DaBaby, Khalid, Summer Walker, Lil Uzi Vert, and more.

 Dubose was due to perform at Wireless 2020, alongside other rappers such as AJ Tracey and A$AP Rocky, but the event was cancelled due to the COVID-19 pandemic.

 On June 16, 2020, Dubose released "Bleed", the lead single of the deluxe version of Artist 2.0, which was released on June 19, 2020.
 It peaked at number 57 on the Billboard Hot 100.